git/git/CODE_OF_CONDUCT.md

-# Git Code of Conduct
+# Git for Windows Code of Conduct

-This code of conduct outlines our expectations for participants within the Git community, as well as steps for reporting unacceptable behavior.
+This code of conduct outlines our expectations for participants within the **Git for Windows** community, as well as steps for reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.

 ## Our Pledge